PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 I needed to

 1. Install Ruby via brew
-2. Update my bash environment so that brew versions of various things appeared first
+2. Update my bash environment so that brew versions of various things appeared first in various paths

+In other words, I was using the Mac OS versions of `gem`, etc., which are older, and wasn't picking up `bundle`, et al, at all.

 Step the first was easy enough.
 Step the second got me looking through my `.bashrc`....

 ## Merging digressions the first and second

 I wanted to manage my bash environment conservatively, only adding to it things that made sense on the machine in question.
 I'd made a start at that some time ago:
 ```
 ...
 function isMacOS {